CMUSTRUDEL/cmustrudel.github.io/_posts/2017-09-19-reading-group-meeting.markdown

 pastries from Gates.
 We appreciated his intention of getting us fat.
 We will miss you.

+By the way, I think Gates' blueberry muffin is very nice, as well as banana & nuts in Scott.
+Nevertheless, no muffin compares to thos in Brown's Blue Room or banana muffin at Corner Bakery Cafe.

 #### Wednesday, Janurary 14, 2018

 David Widder presented the paper <a